-The first phase of UKGBC’s Innovation Programme was an Innovation Lab focussing on the challenge “How can we make space as agile as tech?”.
-The resulting innovation manual and supplementary outputs will be made available soon.
+The first phase of UKGBC’s Innovation Programme was an Innovation Lab that engaged members in a process of innovation around the challenge “How can we make space as agile as tech?”.
+The resulting innovation manual is out now and can be found below.
+An overview of some of the innovative technologies and approaches we discovered along the way can be found here.

 UKGBC has the unique convening power to bring together built environment businesses, entrepreneurs, and young innovators to unlock the huge potential for a more innovative approach in our industry.
 By developing new insights and collaborations, and supporting the creation of sustainable innovations, we can get cutting edge solutions and new business models into buildings and infrastructure much quicker – all critical if we are to radically improve the sustainability of the built environment.
 Innovation has always played an important part in UKGBC’s work, but in the last year it has become a formal focus, with dedicated programmatic activity.